Fujifilm XQ2 vs Olympus E-M10 III

 It is notable that the E-M10 III has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XQ2 does not feature such an accessory-socket.

-Both the XQ2 and the E-M10 III are recent models that are part of the current product line-up.
-The XQ2 replaced the earlier Fujifilm XQ1, while the E-M10 III followed on from the Olympus E-M10 II.
+The XQ2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm XQ2 and the Olympus E-M10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.